1Thessalonians 2:5-6

 Wiersbe writes that...

 a flatterer is a person who manipulates rather than communicates.
 A flatterer can use either truth or lies to achieve his unholy purpose, which is to control your decisions for his own profit.
 Some people even flatter themselves.
 “For he flatters himself in his own eyes” (Ps.
 36:2).
 This was the sin of Haman, that evil man in the Book of Esther.
 He was so interested in flattering himself that he even plotted to slaughter all the Jews to achieve that goal.
 Some people try to flatter God.
 “Nevertheless they [Israel] did flatter Him [God] with their mouth, and they lied unto Him with their tongues” (Ps.
 78:36).
 Flattery is another form of lying.
 It means saying one thing to God with our lips while our hearts are far from Him (Mark 7:6).
 Some Christians try to win friends and influence people by appealing to their egos.
 A true ministry of the Gospel deals honestly (but lovingly) with sin and judgment and leaves the unbeliever with nothing to boast of in himself.
 (Wiersbe, W: Bible Exposition Commentary.
 1989.
-Victor or Logos)
+Victor)

 Flatterers look like friends just as wolves resemble dogs.
 Treachery lurks in honeyed words — Danish proverb